23 Oct 2025

 • After a romantic weekend, an avoidant partner might suddenly pull back, skipping plans or avoiding calls.
 His anxious partner senses the distance and tries harder: planning surprises, asking “Are you mad at me?”, or demanding reassurance.
 What began as affection turns into a cycle of pursuit and withdrawal that neither fully understands.

 The outcome is predictable: short bursts of warmth followed by cold distance.
 Both experience emotional exhaustion and growing mistrust.
 Despite the pain, many stay in this dynamic because it feels familiar.
 In childhood, love often came mixed with rejection — so unpredictability now feels like proof of depth.
-This emotional confusion can even mimic connection: elevated cortisol and dopamine levels during conflict temporarily feel like intimacy.
+This emotional confusion can even mimic connection: elevated cortisol and dopamine levels during conflict temporarily feel11 like intimacy.

 Common Relationship Challenges

 Relationships marked by an anxious-avoidant attachment style often run on a mentioned push-pull loop that drains trust and energy.
+Typically, these relationships struggle12 with:

 2. Emotional exhaustion and burnout.
 High-intensity highs and lows, limited trust, and low perceived support produce chronic strain and fatigue.